How To Create Multilingual Emails

 Best Practices for Multilingual Emails

 You can take steps to make your multilingual email content easy to translate and understand.
-Trying to translate overcomplicated emails is a recipe for disaster, so consider these tips for creating effective multilingual emails.
+Because let’s face it, multilingual email content writing is hard.
+Trying to translate overcomplicated emails is a recipe for disaster, so consider these bilingual email best practices for creating effective multilingual emails.

 Show, don’t tell